-Quizzes and Tests
+Tests

-Quizzes and tests will test your skills in familiar ways if you attend class regularly and take your Connect homework seriously.
+Chapter tests will allow you to demonstrate your skills in familiar ways if you attend class regularly and take your Connect homework seriously.
 Remember that learning a language is always comprehensive, so it is important that you continuously review all content, vocabulary and grammatical structures in all chapters.

-• Quizzes and tests will generally consist of (1) listening and (2) reading comprehension exercises; (3) culture, vocabulary and grammar sections; and (4) brief writing tasks.
+• Tests will generally consist of (1) listening and (2) reading comprehension exercises; (3) culture, vocabulary and grammar sections; and (4) brief writing tasks.